nonfiction/wordpress/README.md

-build       -- Build and push tagged image artifact    -- Install depedenencies before building deploy      -- Deploy a tagged image in the current docker context lb          -- Launch this site on the load balancer push        -- Push db/uploads to current docker context pull        -- Pull db/uploads from current docker context shell       -- Launch a bash shell to explore
+build       -- Build and push tagged image artifact    -- Install depedenencies before building deploy      -- Deploy a tagged image in the current docker context push        -- Push db/uploads to current docker context pull        -- Pull db/uploads from current docker context shell       -- Launch a bash shell to explore